Train

 • Expand skills (starting 2024): DHSC and Skills for Care should roll out the Care Workforce Pathway in 2024-25 and, in 2025, review with changing needs (mental health, digital skills and dementia care).
 All workers should have dementia training aligned to the Dementia Training Standards Framework and roles within the Care Workforce Pathway.

-• Delegated health tasks (2024, ongoing): DHSC should work with the sector and across the system to continue to support delegated health tasks, ensuring that funding flows to recognise staff doing more delegated health tasks.
-These healthcare activities should have appropriate training and supervision to ensure competency, that is overseen by qualified professionals including registered nurses.
+• Delegated healthcare activities (2024, ongoing): DHSC should work with the sector and across the system to continue to support person-centred, safe and effective delegated healthcare activities, ensuring that funding flows to recognise increasing expectations of care work.
+All healthcare activities should have appropriate governance, training and clinical oversight to ensure competency, that is overseen by registered healthcare professionals, including registered nurses.

 • Fund new skills (annual): DHSC should continue to fund training for the workforce and newly identified skills.